atas/ssg/README.md

 **This project uses a Custom Workflow to publish to GitHub Pages.
 You should select that in your settings as explained below and do not create another Custom Workflow.**

-FYI: Public repos are free, private repos require paid GitHub subscription.
+FYI: GitHub Pages for public repos are free, private repos require paid GitHub subscription.

 ### Using GitHub Pages as `https://username.github.io`